Select Page

 However, it’s important to:

-• Notify TICA immediately if an apprentice leaves the business or is likely to leave, as this directly affects our funding with the ESFA
+• Notify TICA immediately if an apprentice leaves the business or is likely to leave, as this directly affects our funding with the ESFA or SDS

 • Keep clear records of any formal processes followed, in line with your company policies